Bachelor of Science in Environmental Engineering

 The School of Civil and Environmental Engineering (CEE) offers a BS degree in Environmental Engineering (BS EnvE).
 The curriculum is designed to provide students with fundamental knowledge of scientific disciplines and engineering principles that are used to address emerging environmental issues such as sustainable air, water, and land resources; human health; and environmental restoration.
 In the first and second years, students take courses in physics, chemistry, biology, mathematics, English composition, and introductory engineering.
 The third year incorporates advanced engineering topics, including solid and fluid mechanics, thermodynamics, and laboratories in engineering materials, hydraulic engineering, and environmental monitoring and process engineering.
 The fourth year is elective based, allowing students to select courses from specific focus areas, including biological processes, sustainability, air pollution, and water resources, in addition to technical and design electives.
 A senior-level capstone design course serves to integrate principles from a range of disciplines.
 The curriculum is intended to provide students with the flexibility to develop tailored sequences of electives to meet individual education and career objectives, while ensuring a comprehensive engineering design experience.

-Specific course requirements for the BS EnvE degree are listed in the Degree Requirements page.
-Although students are not required to take courses during the indicated semester, all prerequisites must be satisfied.
+Students must satisfy all prerequisites for a particular course.
 In addition to Institute academic requirements for graduation with a BS degree, the following requirements must be satisfied for the BS EnvE:

 - The total number of quality points earned in CEE courses used to satisfy degree requirements must be at least twice the number of credit hours in those courses.
 If a course is repeated, the most recent grade will be used in applying this rule.
 No CEE courses may be repeated for the purpose of satisfying this rule if the original grade was a C or higher.